Buenos Aires: Insider Guide to the Pumping Heart of South America is written by Jacob Gowland Jorgensen.

 Meat, meat and more meat

 Find a grill restaurant, a grill, and confess yourself to life as a carnivore.
 Because it will be difficult to find a better selection of quality meat than here.
-Lomo (tenderloin), Chorizo steak (entrecote) and Beef Eye (rib-eye) fried to point (medium) are sure winners with potatoes (sweet potatoes) or squash (pumpkin) to.
+Lomo (tenderloin), Chorizo steak (entrecote) and Rib Eye (rib-eye) fried to point (medium) are sure winners with potatoes (sweet potatoes) or squash (pumpkin) to.

 You can also just order one roast, then you get a little of it all.
 If you want green, remember to order it.
 Meat is the king here.

-If you want to try something new, give it a try chinchulines (viscera) or their various chorizos and morcillas (sausages).
+If you want to try something new, give it a try chitterlings (viscera) or their various chorizos and morcillas (sausages).
 They are often excellent.
 And remember to eat chimichurri to - it's a cold spice dressing that usually comes with.

 One can also be lucky to find lamb, lamb from Patagonia, and game from the Andes.
 Recommended steak palaces are Cabaña Las Lilas in Puero Madero (expensive), late lunch at Cabrera and Cabrera Norte in Palermo Viejo (between) and La Caballeriza in Palermo Hollywood and elsewhere in the city (cheap).
 In all three places you can also get other types of food, but there is no reason to choose.